 We are networking with boat and marina owners and operators, academia, industry, clubs and marinas to investigate our most pressing issues and devise new and imaginative ways to overcome them.
-Increasing ocean literacy, the understanding of our impact on the ocean, is critical to influence the choices we are about to make.
-Think ocean, always.
+Increasing ocean literacy, the understanding of our impact on the ocean, is critical to influence the choices we are about to make. below is just a fraction of the marine life in the South West UK

 Common Dolphins (short-beaked common dolphins) are an offshore species, but often come close to shore to feed.
 Their diet is mainly fish, for which they will work together to herd into a ball.
 A highly social species, they are normally found in groups called pods, travelling at speed alongside boats.